schellenberg/computerscience20/_sources/Python/Lists/ListOverview.rst

 List Overview
 ---------------

 We've been using lists throughout the course, so you probably already feel quite comfortable with them.
-We will now spend a bit of time going into more depth than we have done up to now.
+Some of the following information will be a review for you, but we will spend a bit of time going into more depth than we have done up to now.

 A **list** is a sequential collection of Python data values, where each value is identified by an index.
 The values that make up a list are called its **elements**.
 Lists are